neerizz/Paywall-bypasser/Readme.md

 - Click the "Load Unpacked" button on the chrome extensions page
 - Now drag the "Paywall-bypasser-main" folder into the chrome window and open it
 - You now have the extension.
 You can pin it and enable in incognito mode using the details button

+## How to use?

+- Whenever you encounter a paywall/login wall on a website, just click on the extension icon and click on the bypass paywall button.
+Voila!